-While there’s a lot of beauty buzz surrounding skin and hair care products that are free of parabens and other ingredients, what you put on your nails should be an equally important part of the conversation.
-The best non-toxic nail polishes are formulated without the three main aggressors commonly found in nail polish formulas: dibutyl phthalate or DBP, toluene, and formaldehyde.
-And beyond leaving unfavorable ingredients out of the picture, a truly great non-toxic polish will be made of a high-performance formula and come in a wide range of gorgeous colors.
+While there’s a lot of beauty buzz surrounding skin and hair care products that are free of parabens, phthalates, and other potentially harmful ingredients, what you put on your nails should be an equally important part of the conversation.
+The best non-toxic nail polishes are formulated without at least the three main aggressors found in traditional nail polish formulas: dibutyl phthalate (DBP), toluene, and formaldehyde — otherwise known as “three-free” polishes.
+But these days, the market is flooded with polishes that are free from up to 16 potentially harmful additives.
+And beyond leaving unfavorable ingredients out of the picture, a truly great non-toxic nail polish will have a high-performance formula (read: long-lasting, chip-free, applies smoothly, and has great color payoff), and come in a wide range of gorgeous shades.

-Not sure where to begin?
-These seven non-toxic nail polishes are available in tons of colors and finishes, so you can find a polish free of common aggressors that's still loads of fun to apply.
+Still not sure where to begin?
+The 10 non-toxic nail polishes ahead are available in tons of colors and finishes, so you can find a polish free of common aggressors that's still loads of fun to apply.